Third earthquake reported near Indiana-Illinois border

 It would be the third earthquake in the area in less than one week.

-The quake’s epicenter was reported to be along the Indiana-Illinois border, about 5 miles WNW of Vincennes, Indiana.
+The quake’s epicenter was reported to be along the Indiana-Illinois border, about 1.8 miles west of Vincennes, Indiana.

 There were no immediate reports of damages or injuries.